RijinRaju/healthcare-translation-backend/Readme.md

 2. Install dependencies:
      ```bash
-     npm install
+     pip install -r requirements.txt
      ```

 3. Set up environment variables:
-     Create a `.env` file in the root directory and add the required variables.
+     Create a `.env` file in the root directory and add the required variables for deepgram and claude.

 4. Start the server:
      ```bash
-     npm start
+     uvicorn main:app --reload
      ```

 ## API Endpoints